 Brokers in a market area join an MLS to share listing information about homes for sale with other brokers.
 It's highly efficient in that every broker wants as many other brokers as possible to know about their listings and bring buyers who have an interest.

 Each MLS has its own rules and procedures, but they're generally patterned on regulations published by the National Association of Realtors® when the membership is all realtors.
-By using rigid data criteria and providing rules for the offer of compensation to other brokers, the MLS has become the primary vehicle for the vast majority of real estate transactions over the years.
+By using rigid data criteria and providing rules for the offer of compensation to other brokers, MLS has become the primary vehicle for the vast majority of real estate transactions over the years.

 The rules specify that brokers must indicate in each listing the percentage of the listing commission paid by the seller.
-This is the amount that they'll share with another broker member who brings a successful buyer.
+It is the amount that they'll share with another broker member who brings a successful buyer.

 Members who don't adhere to the structure and content rules can be fined.